-Welcome to Legacy Hill Farms A Premiere Dressage Training Center located in Castle Rock, Colorado
+Welcome to Legacy Hill Farms A World Class Dressage Training Center Castle Rock, Colorado

 After 25 years of experience, integrity and quality, our mission remains the same....

 Producing happy, healthy horses is our #1 goal.

 How do our horses live and play?
 First, we are so blessed to live in one of the most beautiful spots in Colorado.
 Legacy Hill Farms is set in a peaceful countryside overlooking the majestic Colorado mountains.
 We provide 12'x12' stalls plus oversized stalls (12'x14') with 24 hour video monitoring by on-site property owners.
 We feed hay 5x per day and a specially formulated grain/mash 2x per day with night check after 9pm.
 We have a dedicated live on-site experienced equestrian staff, 24 hour video monitoring including the option to watch your own horse while in their stall.
 Our horses have long turnouts in safe paddocks.
 Our feeds include sprouted whole grains and seeds mixed with top quality feeds plus we provide 'no chemical' well water and the best consistent Colorado hay and alfalfa available grown in the mountains.

 Indoor and outdoor arenas with sand, rubber and oil footing groomed to perfection.